 4-H Council: The 4-H Council serves as the representation and voice of all of the Moffat County 4-H members.
-The 4-H Council works closely with Extension Office staff to govern and help guide decision making for the local 4-H program.
-Members must be at least 10 years of age and at least a 2nd year 4-H member to be a Council member.
+The 4-H Council works closely with Extension Office staff to govern and help guide decision-making for the local 4-H program.

-The 4-H Council consists of Council Officers (at minimum, a President, Vice President, Secretary and Treasurer) and sets of Council Representatives from each Community Club within the county.
+The 4-H Council consists of Council Officers (at minimum, a President, Vice President, Secretary, and Treasurer) and sets of Council Representatives from each Community Club within the county.
 Those interested in becoming Council Officers must write a letter of intent and/or present a short speech at the November 4-H Council Meeting, where the Council will vote.
 4-H Council Officer terms are 1 year.
 Community Club Council Representatives are voted in and delegated by their Community Club during Community Club Officer Elections.

-Meetings are the first Wednesday of each Month at 6:00 pm.
+Meetings are on the first Wednesday of each Month at 6 PM.